Environmental Studies

 Lauren Hallett, assistant professor (plant community and restoration ecology).

-Kathryn Lynch, senior instructor II (environmental education, environmental anthropology); co-director, environmental leadership.
+Kathryn Lynch, distinguished teaching professor (environmental education, environmental anthropology); co-director, environmental leadership.

 Richard D. Margerum, associate professor (collaborative environmental management, conflict management in multistakeholder processes).